-Antibiotic shows promise in treating extensively drug-resistant tuberculosisOctober 18th, 2012 in Diseases, Conditions, Syndromes /
+Antibiotic shows promise in treating extensively drug-resistant tuberculosisOctober 18, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 When tested in patients hospitalized with extensively drug-resistant tuberculosis (XDR-TB) unresponsive to previous treatment, linezolid, an antibiotic used to treat severe bacterial infections, proved largely effective when added to the patients' ongoing TB treatment regimen.
 Also, few patients developed resistance to the drug.
 These promising findings were tempered, however, by the fact that 82 percent of the patients who received linezolid experienced significant adverse events that may have been related to the drug.
 Findings from the study appear in the October 18th issue of the New England Journal of Medicine.

 XDR-TB is a form of tuberculosis that is resistant to at least four of the drugs most often used to treat TB.
 Although XDR-TB is rare, 77 countries worldwide reported at least one case by the end of 2011, according to the World Health Organization.
 In the United States, at least 57 cases of XDR-TB were reported between 1993 and 2010.
 Patients infected with XDR-TB typically have very poor clinical outcomes, and with no effective drugs available for their treatment, they often die.